lakesoft/LKUserDefaults/README.md

         :
     NSString* name = defaults.name; // Read from NSUserDefaults for key "name"

-It is possible to register default values ( use -[NSUserDefaults registerDefaults] ).
+It is possible to register default values.

     - (void)registerDefaults
     {